ld4l-labs/bibliotek-o/README.md

 * Each new change cycle begins with the announcement of deadlines associated with the release, and ends with the release of a new version (assuming there are changes to release).

 #### Community announcement
-* An announcement of the date of next release and associated deadlines is made to the community Google group (`bibliotek-o_community@googlegroups.com`) via email and posted at the top of this README.
+* An announcement of the date of next release and associated deadlines is made to the community Google group (`bibliotek-o_community@googlegroups.com`) via email, and posted at the top of this README.

 #### Issue review
 * Immediately following the issue submission deadline (see timeline below), the CRM team begins to review open issues.